Creep (2014 film): Sequels

 Brice and Duplass announced plans to create a third film, titled Creep 3.
 In March 2020, they stated that they were struggling to come up with a concept as they wanted the third film to be "super inspired".

+On June 4, 2024, Duplass announced The Creep Tapes, a series set in the same universe as the films.
+Each half-hour episode focuses on a different victim of the serial killer.
+The series premiered on the streaming services Shudder and AMC+ on November 15, 2024.